Cleopatra calling Caesar out on his sabotage of the palace construction.

 Asterix:(seeing Iris' glowing eyes) That must be useful for reading in bed.

-In another Task in the same movie, Asterix cleverly deals with the unhelpful Bureaucrats of the House that Drives Men Mad (Obelix himself almost goes insane) by fast-talking a couple of desk clerks into looking for a document that doesn't exist, which causes a chain reaction to the other office workers leaving their posts to look for it throughout their own insanity-causing maze of a building.
+In another Task in the same movie, Asterix cleverly deals with the unhelpful Bureaucrats of the House That Drives You Mad (Obelix himself almost goes insane) by fast-talking a couple of desk clerks into looking for a permit that doesn't exist, which causes a chain reaction to the other office workers leaving their posts to look for it throughout their own insanity-causing maze of a building.
 Thanks to Asterix's plan of using their own attitude against them, the entire building's workforce ends up running around, mad as hatters.

 Not to mention that the only sane person (whom they met earlier during the search) happens to have the permit that Asterix and Obelix are looking for and reluctantly gives them the permit, only to realize his foolishness and go insane as well.